NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-In this work, we introduced a nonadiabatic transition path sampling framework (NATPS) based on the mapping approach to surface hopping (MASH).
-By implementing a time-reversible propagation scheme for the MASH dynamics, we obtain a deterministic nonadiabatic dynamics method that satisfies detailed balance and is therefore compatible with trajectory-based path sampling algorithms.
-This allows the application of transition path sampling methods that rely on backward propagation of partial trajectories, such as transition interface sampling, which are not generally accessible with conventional stochastic surface-hopping dynamics.
+In conclusion, we introduced an NATPS framework based on MASH.
+By implementing a time-reversible propagation scheme within the MASH dynamics, we obtain a deterministic nonadiabatic dynamics method that satisfies detailed balance and is therefore compatible with trajectory-based path sampling algorithms.
+This is possible, as MASH allows the application of TPS methods that rely on backward propagation of partial trajectories, which are not generally accessible with stochastic surface-hopping dynamics.
+We note that while this manuscript was under revision, a complementary approach combining MASH and TPS has been published.\cite{ghamari2026nonadiabaticrareeventstransitionpath}

+In principle, any nonadiabatic dynamics method that supports time-reversible propagation and obeys detailed balance with respect to the equilibrium distribution can be combined with TPS to yield a nonadiabatic transition path sampling scheme.
+We selected MASH specifically because it rigorously satisfies both of these requirements.
+By building on a particular dynamics method, however, we naturally inherit both its strengths and its limitations.
+In its original formulation, MASH is strictly defined for two-level systems; extensions to multiple electronic states are possible via approximations such as unSMASH\cite{Lawrence2024} or multi-state MASH, also termed MISH,\cite{Runeson2023} and combining these with NATPS is a natural direction for future work.
+While the present work uses a one-dimensional model for clarity of presentation, NATPS makes no assumptions about the number of nuclear degrees of freedom, and the implementation can be applied directly to multidimensional systems.

-We demonstrated the NATPS approach using a one-dimensional model of two coupled diabatic potentials.
-The resulting path ensembles reproduce the expected mechanistic features of the system, including the distribution of hopping geometries near the avoided crossing and the presence of distinct adiabatic and nonadiabatic reaction pathways.
+For the presented model system our NATPS implementation yields path ensembles that reproduce the expected mechanistic features of the system, including the distribution of hopping geometries near the avoided crossing and the presence of distinct adiabatic and nonadiabatic reaction pathways.
 Analysis of the path statistics further shows that NATPS efficiently generates statistically independent reactive trajectories and provides direct access to mechanistic observables.
 In addition, we find that variations in temperature primarily affect the nuclear kinetic energy and thereby the frequency of surface hops, while changes in the electronic coupling modify the spatial localization and probability of nonadiabatic transitions.

+Regarding the efficiency of NATPS we have to note that, like TPS in general, it performs best when the reactive trajectories are short compared to the waiting time between reactive events, as is the case for the studied model.
+For diffusion-limited nonadiabatic processes, where the transition paths themselves are long, the efficiency advantage is reduced, though the method remains applicable.
+However, for ultrafast processes, which are effectively barrierless, TPS does not provide any added benefit.